noctildon/curve_fitting/README.md

 ## Python modules

-The necessary Python modules contain
+The necessary Python modules are
 - PyQt5
 - numpy
 - openpyxl